-The following screen shows an example dial pattern configured for the BT SIP Trunk.
+The following screen shows an example dial pattern configured for outbound calls to the BT SIP Trunk.

-The following screen shows the dial pattern configured for Communication Manager.
+The following screen shows the dial pattern configured for inbound calls to Communication Manager.

 7. Configure Avaya Session Border Controller for Enterprise

 This section describes the configuration of the Session Border Controller for Enterprise (Avaya SBCE).
 The Avaya SBCE provides security and manipulation of signalling to provide an interface to the Service Provider's SIP Trunk that is standard where possible and adapted to the Service Provider's SIP implementation where necessary.